COS UCA Job Catalog

 Note:

-• We will always be as efficient as possible with these meetings (e.g. we won’t force you to show up if you’ve already finished grading, and we won’t force you to come in-person if you’ve previously attended a tee-off meeting and just need to sporadically ask questions, etc.).
-However, we do ask that you think of in-person attendance every week as the default, and block this time off on your calendar.
+• We will always be as efficient as possible with these meetings (e.g. we won’t force you to show up if you’ve already finished grading).
+However, we do ask that you think of in-person attendance every week as “required”, and block this time off on your calendar.

-• Many weeks, Matt and/or Pedro will take a subset of interested staff out for bubble tea at 5:30PM.
+• Many weeks, Matt and/or Mark will take a subset of interested staff out for bubble tea at 3PM.

 • There will be no staff meeting during Spring Break, and it is entirely feasible to complete your responsibilities without working at all over Spring Break.
 However, some UCAs prefer to grade the midterm over Spring Break, and we will have an optional remote tee-off meeting for those who want to do so.

 • Be prepared to give actual feedback on written PSet submissions to help students improve.
-We will try our best to make this as efficient as possible, but you should be prepared that any assignment that doesn’t receive full credit does typically require you to write something specific to that submission.
+We will try our best to make this as efficient as possible, but you should be prepared that any assignment that doesn’t receive full credit does typically require you to write something specific to that submission (copy/pasting comments across solutions historically leads to confusion by the students and results in appeals that we have to resolve anyway).

 • [For Strategy Design Czars only] There is a codebase for strategy designs on github that, afaik, is complete, bug-free, etc. However, every SD still requires an initialization (TigerFile submission needs to be set up for every SD, sample files need to be uploaded for students, files need to be downloaded from TigerFile), and a run (some submissions have bugs and will crash the execution, you’ll need to figure out which ones and edit/remove them, etc.).
-You will also be responsible for answering any questions about the coding portion of the SDs (because Matt/Pedro may not know the answer).
-This requires more independence than a typical UCA role, because this has always been designed/maintained by UCAs (there is a detailed SD czar onboarding document, and last year’s czar is an ECE MSE student who offered to be accessible with questions).
+You will also be responsible for answering any questions about the coding portion of the SDs (because Matt/Marcel may not know the answer).
+This requires more independence than a typical UCA role, because this has always been designed/maintained by UCAs (there is a detailed SD czar onboarding document, and previous years’ czars are often happy to answer quick questions).

 Requirements:

-If you apply for this position, we will assume you are generally available 4:30PM-5:30PM Thursdays for an in-person meeting.
-Exceptions are possible, but you should email Matt ( smweinberg@princeton.edu) and Pedro ( pparedes@princeton.edu) with your situation before applying for this position.
+If you apply for this position, we will assume that you’ll block off every Friday 2-3PM for an in-person meeting.
+Exceptions are possible (and we understand there will be sporadic absences), but you should email Matt ( smweinberg@princeton.edu) with your situation before applying for this position.

 COS 461: Computer Networks #